Tinton Falls, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 96.93 mi of roadways, of which 65.99 mi were maintained by the municipality, 17.77 mi by Monmouth County, 4.22 mi by the New Jersey Department of Transportation and 8.95 mi by the New Jersey Turnpike Authority.

 Major highways passing through Tinton Falls include the Garden State Parkway, Route 18, Route 33, and Route 66.
-Tinton Falls houses exits 100 (including the Monmouth Service Area), 102, 105, and 109 on the parkway, including a high-speed toll gate, and the southern start/end of the express and local carriageways, although the borough is listed only on signs for exit 105.
+Tinton Falls houses exits 100 (including the Judy Blume Service Area), 102, 105, and 109 on the parkway, including a high-speed toll gate, and the southern start/end of the express and local carriageways, although the borough is listed only on signs for exit 105.